kubernetes/kops/README.md

 ### Features

 * Automated Kubernetes cluster [CRUD](/docs/commands.md) for the cloud ([AWS](/docs/aws.md))
+* Support for public and private network topologies
+* Robust kubernetes based library and API built into the code
 * HA (Highly Available) Kubernetes clusters
 * Uses a state-sync model for **dry-run** and automatic **idempotency**
 * Custom support for `kubectl` [add-ons](docs/addons.md)